Thought Editing: Chicken Little: "The Sky Is Falling"

 In the childhood story of "Chicken Little "she believed the sky was falling because an acorn hit her on the head.
 She assumed the worst and thought the entire sky was collapsing.
 Convinced that the sky is falling, she rushes to tell the lion.
 Along the way, she meets Henny Penny and Ducky Lucky, who join her.
 As Chicken Little, Henny Penny, and Ducky Lucky continue their journey, they run into Foxey Loxey, who sees them distraught and hyped up.
 Sensing an opportunity, he takes advantage of their emotional state.
 He offers to "help" them, but instead, he leads them to his den, where they are never seen again.

-A person with a pattern of thinking like chicken little, blowing things out of proportion and their minds racing swiftly transitioning to considering the worst-case scenarios is said to be "catastrophizing."
+blowing things out of proportion and their minds racing swiftly transitioning

 Catastrophizing is a distorted thinking pattern or irrational belief that causes people to assume the worst possible outcome in a given situation without sufficient evidence or justification.
 It's similar to looking through binoculars from one end, where problems appear much larger and more terrifying than they are.
 An example of catastrophizing and magnifying is a student saying, "If I fail this test, it'll be the end of the world for me, I will never pass school and would be a total failure in life."

-This distorted way of thinking can lead to increased levels of anxiety and depression, causing people to make irrational decisions that they later regret or may have serious consequences, as seen in the story of "Chicken Little."
+that they later regret or may have serious consequences, as seen in the

 Often, when we have a negative experience, we link it with another negative experience from our past.
 As a result, we may develop negative assumptions about our current situation, which can be based on faulty logic and irrational beliefs.
 These assumptions can impact our emotions and behavior, leading to a pattern of catastrophizing.
 Whenever this occurs, it's important to question the evidence that supports specific conclusions or beliefs.
 Ask yourself, 'What evidence am I using to make this assumption?' or 'Where is the evidence for this conclusion?'
 Additionally, inquire about evidence contradicting this assumption.
 Practicing this will help you see things more realistically and reduce catastrophic or exaggerated thinking.

-• Make a written plan of what you would do when you begin catastrophizing.
+plan of what you would do when you begin catastrophizing.

-• Reaching out to a friend.
+- Reaching out to

-• Identifying triggers.
+triggers.

-• Reframing how you think about situations from a problem to a solution mindset.
+you think about situations from a problem to a solution mindset.

-• Repeating positive affirmations may be helpful.
+positive affirmations may be helpful.

 Catastrophic thinking is more likely to occur when a person feels tired or stressed.
 Self-care, getting adequate sleep, and participating in stress-relieving activities such as exercise, meditation, and journaling can all help.